Ravanan (1994 film)

 Ravanan is a 1994 Indian Tamil language film directed by E. Ramdoss.
 The film stars Mansoor Ali Khan and Ahana, with Manorama, R. Sundarrajan, Rajesh, Vadivukkarasi, Pandu, Thyagu and B. Ashokarajan playing supporting roles.
 It was released on 14 January 1994.

 Plot

 Ravanan is a short-tempered farmer who lives with his mother and his little sister.
-He is known for punishing the villagers, he even severely punished his own father one day, his father then felt resentful towards Ravanan since that day and decided to live alone.
+He is known for punishing the villagers and even severely punished his own father one day.
+His father then felt resentful towards him since that day and decided to live alone.

 Meena, who comes from the city, is the daughter of a wealthy villager.
-Being an arrogant and spoiled girl, Meena often quarrels with Ravanan several times.
+Being an arrogant and spoiled girl, Meena often quarrels with Ravanan.
 The fight becomes worse when Meena stops Uma's timed wedding.
 The angry Ravanan kidnaps Meena and sequesters her in his farm.
 Ashokarajan, a wealthy landlord and an evil womanizer, enters in their conflict.
 What transpires next forms the rest of the story.